 I have heard respected Lyme doctors say that stevia is not absorbed in the intestines and cannot travel to parts of the body to treat Lyme bacteria.
 Yes, Dr. Bill Rawls and Dr. Stephen Buhner remain skeptical or unimpressed with stevia as a Lyme treatment, and for all forms of stevia that are in powdered form, we agree.
 However, Stevia A or Nutramedix stevia is a whole-leaf extract tincture in alcohol suspension.
 This means the active ingredients of the entire stevia plant have been concentrated to make it more powerful than simply chewing on the plant or grinding it to a powder.
 Further, the alcohol suspension, or small amount of ethanol alcohol that is used as a carrier, actually enables the active ingredients to be absorbed in the mucous membranes of the mouth, esophagus and stomach lining before ever making it to the intestines.
 It also allows the active ingredients to cross the blood-brain barrier and through tissue walls, and increases its bio-availability (see report) making it a very effective treatment.
 We recommend patients look for whole-leaf extract stevia tinctures in alcohol suspension as the most effective possibility in treating the various versions of borrelia.

 What are the concerns?
-Does Stevia cause cancer, infertility in women, or other problems with frequent use?
+Does Stevia cause cancer, infertility, or other problems with frequent use?

-And finally, in 1999, the primate research center of Chulalonhkorn University in Bangkok, Thailand gave high doses of stevia to both male and female hamsters to see if their fertility would be affected.
-Even though 2,500 mg a day was administered (a human dose is about 2 mg), there was no evidence of decreased fertility.
+And finally, in 1991, the Primate Research Center of Chulalonhkorn University in Bangkok, Thailand gave high doses of stevia to both male and female hamsters to see if their fertility would be affected.
+Even though 2,500 mg a day was administered (a human dose is about 2 mg), there was no evidence of decreased fertility (see study).

-Any negative studies we have seen regarding stevia have included laboratory tests with stevioside being given to lab animals at extremely high doses… well beyond possible human dosage levels.
-Stevioside is not the full whole-leaf extract, identified in Dr. Sapi’s study to be effective.
+In conclusion, any studies speculating the negative effects of stevia have included laboratory tests with stevioside being given to lab animals at extremely high doses… well beyond possible human dosage levels.
+And none of these tests have conclusively proven that stevia itself has actual negative effects.
+And to make a final point, stevioside is not the full whole-leaf extract, identified in Dr. Sapi’s study to be effective.

 After artificial sweeteners were banned in Japan more than 40 years ago, the Japanese began to sweeten their foods with stevia and have conducted more than 40,000 clinical studies on it and have concluded that it is safe for human use.